-Annual operation and maintenance costs for green roofs are typically in the range of 1 to 2.50 per m.
+Annual operation and maintenance costs for green roofs are typically in the range of \$1 to \$2.50 per m2.
 Operation and maintenance costs are typically highest in the first year when plants may require establishment watering, weeding, and some replacement.